Contact us

 Capital of Laos -Vientiane

 Patuxai Victory Monument was designed to resemble the Arc de Triomphe in Paris and is truly impressive.
-Musical fountain created very festive atmosphere at sunset.
+Musical fountain created very festive atmosphere at sunset – the place was full of people, locals and tourists all enjoying the water show.

 Monk offerings in the mornings